TobiasMende/personal-cv/content/about.md

 You can find some but not all of my projects on my [GitLab](https://gitlab.com/TobiasMende) or [Github](https://github.com/TobiasMende/) account.
 If you want to know more about my skills, my interests or my history or if you want to connect with me, fell free to take a look on my [Xing](https://www.xing.com/profile/Tobias_Mende/cv) or [LinkedIn](https://www.linkedin.com/in/tobiasmende/) profiles or follow me on [Twitter](https://twitter.com/tobias_mende).

+Aside of my passion for software craft, I enjoy the ocean.
+Thus, I have started the project "The Ocean Savers" in marine conservation with the mission to raise awareness for the oceans and to have a bigger impact on protection of marine wildlife and ecosystems.
+More information can be found [here](https://theoceansavers.de/about-us/our-founder/).

 In my spare time I enjoy to learn new programming languages and technologies and to develop software in languages such as JavaScript, Ruby, Python or Objective-C. And I also like traveling, diving, skiing and other outdoor activities.